SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Sessions (1-11)
 - What is Computer and what characterstics does computer hold ?
-What are the use cases of Server, TV, Phone.
+What are the use cases of Server, TV, Phone ?
 - What is Client-Server Architecture ?
 Transferring media from Phone to Laptop (Viceversa)
-- What is Operating systems like Windows and what does it do ?
+- How does Operating system works ?
+For example windows OS ?
 - What is the difference between Linux (Servers world) and Windows Operating systems ?
 - How to connect to Linux server (Node) ?
 - What are the Authentication mechanisms to connect to linux server ?